bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + config boxtype <string>

   The boxtype-option sets the type of box for the box-operation.
-Currently the only available values are 'none', and 'hexgon'.
-If not set it is default to a 'rect'.
+Currently the only available values are 'none', 'rect', 'hexgon', and 'triangle'.
+If the type string is unrecognized it is assumed to be 'rect', which is the default type.